abhishek-rajput1506/infotrixs/README.md

 java -jar task1.jar -a USD US_Dollar
 ```

-This command adds the US_Dollar (USD) to the list of favorite currencies with the name "US_Dollar."(Please don't use as "US Dollar")
+This command adds the US_Dollar (USD) to the list of favorite currencies with the name "US_Dollar."

 ### Remove Currency from Favorite List